GeorgyGol/Cipherpad/README.md

 java -jar cipherpad.jar

 you need Java 8 for it (https://www.java.com/ru/download/ if you don't have it - try start cipherpad.jar first)

+See Wiki on top this page (in russian)